nbubna/store/README.md

 store.has(key);                    // returns true or false
-store.remove(key[, alt]);          // removes key and its data, then returns the data or alt, if none store.each(fn[, fill]);            // === store(fn); optional call arg will be 3rd fn arg (e.g. for gathering values) store.add(key, data);              // concats, merges, or adds new value into existing one store.keys([fillList]);            // returns array of keys store.size();                      // number of keys, not length of data store.clearAll();                  // clears *ALL* areas (but still namespace sensitive)
+store.remove(key[, alt]);          // removes key and its data, then returns the data or alt, if none store.each(fn[, fill]);            // === store(fn); optional call arg will be 3rd fn arg (e.g. for gathering values) store.add(key, data[, replacer]);  // concats, merges, or adds new value into existing one store.keys([fillList]);            // returns array of keys store.size();                      // number of keys, not length of data store.clearAll();                  // clears *ALL* areas (but still namespace sensitive)